ForgeXYZ/Arnold-For-Blender/README.md

 Arnold integration with Blender, updated to work with Arnold 5.1 and Blender 2.79b.
 This is not yet production ready, but will be soon...

-Join the Slack channel for discussions/help/updates/feature requests/talk about water coolers: https://arnoldforblender.slack.com/
+Join the Discord channel for discussions/help/updates/feature requests/talk about water coolers: https://discord.gg/WNdNXzZ

 ### Needs Fixing
 - Add metalness parameter to "Base" section of shader panel